 If you are in need of a new swimming pool filter for your commercial pool, waterpark, or aquatic center and you want to consider one of the most effective and efficient filters available in the aquatics marketplace today, you should consider a regenerative media filter.
-Although a regenerative media filter is not the best option for many aquatic facilities, our aquatic engineers and architects recommend considering this type of filter based on the pros and cons presented in this article.
+Although a regenerative media filter is not the best option for many aquatic facilities, our aquatic center and waterpark engineers & architects recommend considering this type of filter based on the pros and cons presented in this article.

-“Our aquatic engineers always advise facility owners to consider the pros and cons of all types of swimming pool filters, namely pressure sand filters, regenerative media filters, vacuum sand filters, and cartridge filters, before deciding on the best match to meet the particular needs of their aquatic facilities.”
+“Our aquatic facility designers always advise facility owners to consider the pros and cons of all types of swimming pool filters, namely pressure sand filters, regenerative media filters, vacuum sand filters, and cartridge filters, before deciding on the best match to meet the particular needs of their aquatic facilities.”

 There are many good reasons why regenerative media filters are making a considerable impact in the swimming pool industry today, but the most compelling is that these newly designed filters offer the same benefits we came to depend on from diatomaceous earth (DE) filters of the past, without the many operational drawbacks associated with handling dangerous DE material.